cse110-sp24-group29/cse110-sp24-group29/admin/meetings/061024-Retrospective.md

 ## Things that we learned
--
+- Obtain feedback earlier, it would have given us more time to pivot and create a higher quality product.

 ## Sprint Goal (Things we could do better next time)
-- Be more prompt when it comes to completing and sharing work to the team and pushing to the main branch
+- Be more prompt when it comes to completing and sharing work with the team and pushing to the main branch